-- a A matter personal to a member of staff that is being considered by a meeting of council Or the Finance committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the Finance committee or, if he is not available, the vicechairman of the Finance Committee of absence occasioned by illness or other reason and that person shall report such absence to the Finance Committee at its next meeting. - c The chairman of the Finance Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Finance Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman Finance Committee or in his absence, the vice-chairman of Finance Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Finance Committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chairman or vice-chairman of the Finance Committee this shall be communicated to another member of Finance Committee, which shall be reported back and progressed by resolution of the Finance Committee. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified.
+- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR the Finance Committee OR [the () sub-committee] is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Finance committee OR [the () sub-committee] or, if he is not available, the vice-Chair (if there is one) of the Finance Committee OR [the () sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to the Finance Committee OR [the () sub-committee] at its next meeting.

+- The Chair of the Finance Committee OR [the () sub-committee] or in his absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance Committee OR [the () sub-committee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Finance Committee OR [the () sub-committee] or in his absence, the vice-Chair of the Finance Committee OR [the () sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance Committee OR [the () sub-committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the Chair or vice-Chair of the Finance Committee OR [the () sub-committee], this shall be communicated to another member of the Finance Committee OR [the () sub-committee], which shall be reported back and progressed by resolution of the Finance Committee OR [the () sub-committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).